itcodehery/FlutterAttendanceApp/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the app within the terms of the license.

-## Contact

-If you have any questions, suggestions, or feedback regarding Attendre, please contact us at [support@attendre.com](mailto:support@attendre.com).
-We appreciate your input!

 ---

 Thank you for choosing Attendre as your attendance management app for your music academy.
 We hope this app simplifies your administrative tasks and improves efficiency.